the-political-compass/data-driven-political-compass/index.md

   image_url="assets/img/background.jpg"
 %}

 For simplicity, we decided to focus only on quotes attributed to alive American politicians, published between 2015 and 2020.
 We decided to focus only on the US to reduce the impact of local, country-specific topics, and to have a well-known framework of investigation as the US political system is.
-After filtering with said criteria, we are left with 9.5 million quotes from 14'000 different speakers.
-Let's now have a look at what it is that these politicians talk about – but before we do, let's see who they are!
+After filtering with above criteria, we are left with 9.5 million quotes from 14'000 different speakers.
+Let's now have a look at what it is that these politicians talk about – but before we do, let's see who they are.

 ### The Silent Majority